Jobs in the film industry

 Director of photography

-Otherwise known as cinematographers, the director of photography (DoP) will work with the film director to realise scenes in line with their visions.
+Otherwise known as a cinematographer, the director of photography (DoP) works with the film director to realise scenes in line with their visions.
 They manage the camera and lighting crews on a film set, make artistic and technical decisions and review footage in the post-production stage.

 To progress to this advanced position, you'll likely start in a junior role - for example, as a runner or camera assistant, where you'll gain the experience needed to direct others.